Careers360 Logo

 (a2+b2)(c2+d2)(e2+f2)(g2+h2)=(A2+B2)

-Square both the sides. we will get
+Square both sides.
+We will get

 (a2+b2)(c2+d2)(e2+f2)(g2+h2)=(A2+B2)